YimMenu-Lua/Samurais-Scripts/CONTRIBUTING.md

 ## Language Server

 A modified version of [YimLLS](https://github.com/YimMenu-Lua/YimLLS) can be found [here](https://github.com/xesdoog/YimLLSX).
-Fork the repo and point to its path in your workspace to have type hints for everything the project adds to the vanilla API.
+Clone the repo and point to its path in your workspace to have type hints for everything the project adds to the vanilla API.

 - Example `.code-workspace` or `settings.json` file: